-When I first tried Skratch, I left it sitting in the bottle overnight like I regularly do with Gatorade (sometimes days!?), and it fermented.
-Fermented.
+When I first tried Skratch Labs, I left it sitting in the bottle overnight like I regularly do with Gatorade (sometimes days!?), and it fermented.
+Fermented?
 Ok, it's real fruit.
 I should have expected that, I suppose.

-I used Skratch anytime I climbed.
+I used Skratch Labs anytime I climbed.
 In the gym while training, at the crag, and I even hauled a bunch up to the Strawberry Roan in Wyoming.
 I wasn't completely sold.
-I knew I liked the stuff, but maybe water is just as good?
-Maybe Gatorade is similar, or even better?
+I knew I liked the stuff, but wondered if maybe water was just as good?
+Maybe Gatorade was similar, or even better?

-I remained committed to water for most of the season, at which point I switched to Gatorade.
+I remained committed to water for most of the season, but eventually switched to Gatorade.
 I have a sweet tooth, so this suited me just fine.
-All in name of science, right?
+All in the name of science, right?

-I found myself often watering down the overpoweringly sweet Gatorade, or even just skipping it in favor of water altogether.
+I found myself often watering down the overpoweringly sweet Gatorade, or even just skipping it altogether in favor of water.
 It left me feeling bloated, and just served to increase my sweet tooth, which is NOT a good thing when projecting hard routes.
-As my sweet tooth grew, so did my need for Gatorade.
+Because as my sweet tooth grew, so did my need for Gatorade.

-I was complimenting my Gatorade with candy bars every chance I got.
+I was complementing my Gatorade with candy bars every chance I got.
 Gatorade is the gateway drug to obesity, I'm convinced.
 Luckily, I had registered for 24 Hours of Horseshoe Hell, and Jay Peery was there with Skratch Labs.
-With a handful of packets of Skratch, including the new flavor with caffeine, Matcha Green Tea with Lemons, I detoxed from the Gatorade and made it through the 24 hour event easily, making my 99th, 100th, and 104th route all 5.12s.
+With a handful of packets of Skratch Labs, including the new flavor with caffeine, Matcha Green Tea with Lemon, I detoxed from the Gatorade and made it through the 24 hour event easily, making my 99th, 100th, and 104th route all 5.12's.

 I took a fall at work and destroyed my rotator cuff, requiring an extensive surgery.
 Sitting still allowed my sweet tooth to catch up to me, and it was ice cream all day every day for a while.
 And the Gatorade.
 The gateway drug.
 Not only did my right side atrophy in a shocking way, but I was beginning to look like I belonged in my 40's.
 I used the injury as an excuse, and just let it happen.

-On a drive from Lander, Wyoming to Estes Park, Colorado to see our friends Rannveig and Nathan, we stopped at a convenient store and I bought a Glacier Cherry Gatorade (because they didn't have Blue Cherry, which was my new favorite flavor).
-After 4 or 5 drinks, I realized that everytime, over the last two weeks, that I had drank a Gatorade, I ended up with a ferocious stomach ache.
+On a drive from Lander, Wyoming to Estes Park, Colorado to see our friends Rannveig and Nathan, we stopped at a convenient store and I bought a Glacier Cherry flavored Gatorade (because they didn't have Blue Cherry, which was my new favorite flavor).
+After four or five sips, I realized that every time over the last two weeks that I had drank a Gatorade, I had ended up with a ferocious stomach ache.
 I'm the type to ignore most pain, so it hadn't really occurred to me that there was a connection.

 Sugar addiction is real, and it's scary.

 I haven't had a Gatorade since.
 I went all water for a few months.
-Recently, after a particularly hard week of physical therapy, I tried Skratch again.
-The same Lemon Lime that is my favorite, understated flavor.
+Recently, after a particularly hard week of physical therapy, I tried Skratch Labs again.
+The same Lemon Lime that remains my favorite - an understated flavor.
 I feel better.
 There's no bloating.
 My next week of PT was a banner week of improvement.